DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

   <T 100 DCC 26 0>
   <T 101 DCC 26 1>

-In EX-RAIL, we would add these lines to myAutomation.h:
+In EX-RAIL, we would add these lines to myAutomation.h, with aliases defined:

 .. code-block::

+  ALIAS(TRN1, 100)
+  ALIAS(TRN2, 101)

   TURNOUT(100, 26, 0, "Station entry")
-  TURNOUT(101, 26, 0, "Station exit")
+  TURNOUT(101, 26, 1, "Station exit")

 Pin turnouts
 ^^^^^^^^^^^^^